-You suspect your child is questioning their gender.
-You’re starting to pick up some clues, but what’s the next step?
-Should you approach your teen?
+You think you’ve picked up some clues that your child is questioning their gender, but what’s the next step?
+Should you approach them?
 Wait for them to come to you?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy